Logic & Critical Reasoning

 I will attempt to email the

-entire class on Office 365 to warn of any unanticipated cancellations.
+entire class to warn of any unanticipated cancellations.

 Laptop Policy